Electromagnetic Interference (EMI)

 February 12, 2020

-Electromagnetic interference (EMI) is caused by the electromagnetic disturbance of one electrical device to another; it is also called radio frequency interference (RFI) or RF noise.
+Electromagnetic interference (EMI) is the electromagnetic disturbance of one electrical device onto another.
+It is also called radio frequency interference (RFI) or RF noise.

-EMI can be caused by a communication system, such as a CB radio, but is more often caused by electronic devices.
+EMI can derive from a communication system, such as a CB radio, but electronic devices are most often the culprit.
 The interfering device can be virtually anything, from an electric drill to a garage door opener to fluorescent light ballasts.
-EMI can even be caused by electric power lines.
+Even electric power lines can cause EMI.

 Example of a vibration shaker fixture